mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `cabbage vs lettuce`
 kapusta & sałata
 - `cinch`
 something sure or easy, a person or thing certain to fulfill an expectation.
+An easy task, a certainty.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
 - `coup de grâce`
 a blow of mercy, a death blow to end someone's suffering.
+- `crack-up` (a real crack-up) a funny person (informally in the US), but also a mental breakdown.
+RBG is famously a crack-up, according to Off Book.
 - `deciduous`
 of trees, having leafs and shedding them in autumn.
 Antonym of `evergreen`.
 - `demerit`